 Brett J. Rodda is a corporate partner in the Los Angeles office of Munger, Tolles & Olson LLP.
-In 2010, he was named one of California’s top 20 attorneys under 40 by the Daily Journal for his work on Berkshire Hathaway’s $44 billion acquisition of Burlington Northern Santa Fe Corp. and the blockbuster merger of the William Morris and Endeavor talent agencies.
-His practice touches on a wide variety of corporate transactions and securities matters, with an emphasis on public company corporate governance and M&A.
+Mr. Rodda’s practice touches on a wide variety of corporate transactions and securities matters, with a focus on representing buyers and boards of directors.

-In the mergers and acquisitions area, Mr. Rodda has represented the buyer in numerous public company deals, including tender offers and one-step mergers.
-He has also negotiated dozens of private company acquisitions and joint ventures, as well as more than 100 debt and equity investments for private equity firms and strategic investors.
+Mr. Rodda has represented buyers in numerous public and private company acquisitions, including tender offers, one-step mergers, stock purchases and asset deals.
+He has also negotiated hundreds of debt and equity investments for both private equity clients and strategic investors.

-Mr. Rodda received his law degree from Stanford Law School, where he graduated Order of the Coif and was an associate editor of the Stanford Law Review.
-He received his undergraduate degree from George Washington University, where he majored in Political Communication and graduated at the top of his class.
+Mr. Rodda received his law degree from Stanford Law School, where he graduated Order of the Coif.
+He received his undergraduate degree from George Washington university, where he majored in Political Communication and graduated at the top of his class.
 Prior to attending law school, Mr. Rodda worked as an associate in the corporate communications department of the NASDAQ Stock Market.

-Berkshire Hathaway, in its merger agreement with Wesco Financial Corp. in a cash and stock deal valuing Wesco at $2.7 billion.
+Berkshire Hathaway in more than 12 public company acquisitions, including its $44 billion acquisition of Burlington Northern Santa Fe, and its merger agreement with Wesco Financial in a cash and stock deal valuing Wesco at $2.7 billion.

-99¢ Only Stores, in its $1.6 billion going private transaction.
+99 Cents Only Stores in its $1.6 billion going-private transaction.